Rouselos/responsive-content/README.md

 It is not necessarily the home page; for instance the user may click a link on another site to a specific article on this site.)

-Compared to a "same HTML for all devices approach", and assuming Responsive Content is being used load "lighter" content volumes into smaller devices, to  the potential performance impacts can be summarised across four classes of device:
+Compared to a "same HTML for all devices approach", and assuming Responsive Content is being used load "lighter" content volumes into smaller devices, the potential performance impacts can be summarised across four classes of device:

 * screen width less than *breakpoint*, History support (iPhones, Android phones) :